wemake-services/meta/_rsdp/dealbreakers.md

 7. Porno
 8. Microcredits

 This list does not cover all cases.
-We may decline a project even its topic is not in the list.
+We may decline a project even its topic is not on the list.